 Storage and reheating

-Also marmalade can be used instead of jam such as orange, lemon, lime, or grapefruit.
+Also, marmalade can be used instead of jam such as orange, lemon, lime, or grapefruit.

-Steamed jam pudding is amazing served with hot custard, a good dollop of vegan whipped cream or a drizzle of vegan pouring cream or a few scoops of ice cream.
+Steamed jam pudding is amazing served with hot custard, a good dollop of whipped cream or a drizzle of pouring cream or a few scoops of ice cream.
+Jam pudding is the perfect simple Christmas pudding replacement and is a delicious budget-friendly dessert to serve for a special meal.
+Vintage, traditional, tried and true family favourite puddings really are the best.

 📖 Recipe

-Slow Cooker Steamed Jam Pudding
+Traditional Steamed Jam Pudding [slow cooker recipe]

 Equipment